-Safe At Home has 16 Margaret’s Place program sites in communities across the country.
-Each year, SAH provides services to over 12,000 young people ages 6 through 18 in schools and community-based settings, many of whom are impacted by trauma and violence in their homes, schools, and communities.
+Safe At Home has 16 Margaret’s Place program sites in communities across the country, with a 17th planned for opening in fall of 2018.
+Each year, SAH provides services to more than 13,000 young people ages 6 through 18 in schools and community-based settings, many of whom are impacted by trauma and violence in their homes, schools, and communities.

 How We Work

 The Margaret’s Place program model provides integrated comprehensive and healing services in schools through designated “safe” rooms to youth who are impacted by violence and trauma in order to empower them to live healthy lives free of violence.